In this issue:

 Thinking through these questions may help you realize how quickly the hidden costs of rebalancing can suck the wind out of your portfolio’s sails.

 You may be able to mitigate the tax impact of rebalancing by adopting a more flexible approach to rebalancing.
 Instead of trading on a fixed schedule or when allocations pass a given threshold, you could direct any distributions or new investments into the under-allocated funds in your portfolio.
 Or if you’re using the portfolio for income, you could sell more of your winners’ shares to reduce their allocation.
-(This will create its own tax liability, but you can’t avoid taxes forever if you’re drawing down your portfolio.)
+(This will create its own tax liabilityLiabilities are calculated by adding up your existing debts (mortgage, car loans, student loans, credit cards, etc.)., but you can’t avoid taxes forever if you’re drawing down your portfolio.)
 These techniques can help keep taxes and expenses down, unlike making numerous trades over the course of a year.